Abdullahata450/Os-Project/README.md

 - This project utilizes Swing for the GUI (Graphical User Interface) components.

 ## Contributors
-- [Your Name or Username] - Provide details if this is an open-source project and you're looking for contributors.
+- [Abdullah-Ata] - Provide details if this is an open-source project and you're looking for contributors.

-## License
-- Specify the license under which this project is shared (e.g., MIT License, Apache License, etc.).

-## Notes
-- Add any additional information or notes about the project, its functionality, or how to extend it.